andrralv/Old-Websites/README.md

 ![alt tag](http://i.imgur.com/szOrDRZ.png)

-	Freelancing projecto for a stater Risk Management and Financial firm in Zurich.
+	Freelancing project for a stater Risk Management and Financial firm in Zurich.

 	Static website that showcases services done by the company in a multiligual german-english site.